 There are two optional engines for the 2500: a 6.4-liter V8 and a 6.7-liter turbocharged, diesel-fueled inline six-cylinder known as the Cummins.
 The gasoline 6.4-liter V8 produces 410 hp and 429 lb-ft of torque and is backed by a six-speed automatic.
 The Cummins turbodiesel engine produces 350 hp and 660 lb-ft of torque when matched with the available six-speed manual transmission, or 370 hp and 800 lb-ft of torque with a six-speed automatic.

 Standard safety equipment for the 2014 Ram 2500 includes antilock disc brakes, front seat and side curtain airbags, stability and traction control and a tire-pressure monitoring system.
-Power-adjustable pedals are available on all models, except the Tradesman, while a rearview camera is also optional.
+Power-adjustable pedals are available on all models, except the Tradesman.
+A rearview camera is also optional.
 In Edmunds testing, a 4WD crew cab with the 6.7-liter diesel engine came to a stop from 60 mph in 144 feet, a typical braking distance for a heavy-duty truck.
 Meanwhile, the 4x4 crew cab with the gasoline 6.4-liter V8 covered the same ground in 136 feet, which is a pretty short stopping distance for this class.

 Interior Design and Special Features